MihaelIsaev/FluentQuery/README.md

 #### The reason #1 is KeyPaths!
 If you will change your models in the future you'll have to remember where you used links to this model properties and rewrite them manually and if you forgot one you will get headache in production.
 But with KeyPaths you will be able to compile your project only while all links to the models properties are up to date.
 Even better, you will be able to use `refactor` functionality of Xcode! 😄
 #### The reason #2 is `if/else` statements
-With `FluentQuery`'s query builder you can use `if/else` wherever you need.
+With `FQL`'s query builder you can use `if/else` wherever you need.
 And it's super convenient to compare with using `if/else` while createing raw query string. 😉
 #### The reason #3
 It is faster than multiple consecutive requests
 #### The reason #4
 You can join on join on join on join on join on join 😁😁😁

-With this lib you can do real complex queries! 🔥 And you still flexible cause you can use if/else statements while building and even create two separate queries with the same basement using `let separateQuery = FluentQuery(copy: originalQuery)` 🕺
+With this lib you can do real complex queries! 🔥 And you still flexible cause you can use if/else statements while building and even create two separate queries with the same basement using `let separateQuery = FQL(copy: originalQuery)` 🕺

 ### Methods

-The list of the methods which `FluentQuery` provide with
+The list of the methods which `FQL` provide with

 #### Select
 These methods will add fields which will be used between `SELECT` and `FROM`